Predictive inference for time series: why is split conformal effective despite temporal dependence?: Main results

 Our results above prove that the switch coefficients of $\bS$ (and consequently, the $\beta$-mixing coefficients of $\bZ$) can be used to bound the loss of coverage of the conformal prediction set---and, moreover, these bounds are tight up to a constant, meaning that there exist settings for which the loss of coverage can indeed be this large.
 But is it possible that, in other settings, the conformal prediction set can \emph{overcover} rather than undercover?
 That is, in the time series setting, might conformal prediction lead to sets that are too conservative?

 We will now see that the switch coefficients can also be used to provide an upper bound on the coverage probability, to guarantee that the conformal prediction set is not overly conservative. \begin{theorem} In the setting of Theorem~\ref{thm:coverage}, assume also that the scores $S_{L+1},\dots,S_{n+1}$ are distinct almost surely.
+Then

-Then \end{theorem} Theorem~\ref{thm:coverage_upperbd} is proved in Section~\ref{pf:thm3}.
+\end{theorem} Theorem~\ref{thm:coverage_upperbd} is proved in Section~\ref{pf:thm3}.
 We note that as a corollary, upper bounds in terms of the properties of the time series $\bZ$ (analogous to Corollary~\ref{cor:coverage}) also follow in this case.
+While the coverage upper bound in Theorem~\ref{thm:coverage_upperbd} may be conservative for certain settings, it is possible---analogously to Theorem~\ref{thm:lb}---to construct an example that essentially achieves this upper bound.